 - You don’t have to select the suggested terms, search your own and you’ll get options for places to stop without leaving your ideal route.
 Once added, it will display the new route and additional time required.

-Feeling lazy and can’t be bothers to search around your location by names?
+Feeling lazy and can’t be bothered to search around your location by names?
 Tap on the blue dot and choose see nearby places and get details of all listed places.

 Depending on the your current location, there’s also an option of explore nearby in the search bar, however, it doesn’t come up in all places.
 You will have to be in a popular one to use it to your advantage.

 - Tip: If you do want to rent a limo or bus then check out limofind.com/tx/corpus-christi-limo-service.